 By the end of that day in Biala Podlaska, the one he had avoided for most of his adult life, Yosel found himself running from place to place to show his family where the butcher shop was, where he went to school, and the road along which he would walk the cows to and from their daily feedings.
 He realized that examining this past would not — just as nothing else ever had — break him.

 And then there was the dusty walk across a bridge over that roaring river.
 Only the river, as it turned out, was more of a creek.
 And his wife and his daughter laughed with Yosel about what his childhood memory had created out of this creek.
 And I laughed too.
 I was there with Yosel.
 By then, he had changed his name to the more American sounding Joseph Pell.
 His is, by any standard, a remarkable and heroic life.
-Today is his 90th birthday.
+Today he’s 92.
+It’s Father’s Day.
 And the river roars.

 Read Joseph Pell’s incredible life story: Taking Risks: A Jewish Youth in the Soviet Partisans and His Unlikely Life in California.